 According to Lindstrom, the hardest part is, “understanding that we both are going to learn from each other.
 So that requires letting go of preconceived notions, that requires of letting go of what you think you know about Indigenous people.”

-Editors note: A previous version of this artice referred to Jarita Greyeyes as the director of community learning and engagement at the University of Winnipeg.
-We have changed this to read, "former director of community learning and engagement" as Greyeyes is no longer in this position.
-This story has been updated to fix a misspelling of Renae Watchman's name.
-We regret and appologize for these errors.
+Editor’s Note: This story was updated on Feb.
+19 to clarify details of MRU's Indigenous Strategic Plan.
+Also, a previous version of this article referred to Jarita Greyeyes as the director of community learning and engagement at the University of Winnipeg.
+In fact, she is no longer in this position.
+The story has also been updated to fix a misspelling of Renae Watchman's name.
+We regret and apologize for these errors.

 - By Sofia Gruchalla-Wesierski